SPT-Mod-Dev/SPT-Mod-Dev/README.md

 ### AI
  - Made UK more reliable at guarding Mediterranean targets
+ - Bulgaria now should be rejected from Allies
  - Siam now sends volunteers to Japan
  - Made Japan worse?